 Instructor: Nicole Coady, Prinroc

-With over 20 years of screenwriting experience, Nicole Coady has written for such companies as MTV, New Line Cinema and 20th Century Fox.
-In addition, she authored two video games for the top selling toy company MGA.
-Currently, she is in preproduction on the feature film, The Twelve Dancing Princesses.
+With more than 20 years of screenwriting experience, Nicole Coady has written for such companies as MTV, New Line Cinema and 20th Century Fox.
+In addition, she authored two video games for the top-selling toy company MGA.
+Currently she is in preproduction on a feature film, The Twelve Dancing Princesses.
 She is very excited to pass on her years of industry knowledge on how to write successfully for the screen.

 For full course descriptions, visit MDOCS 2017 Summer Courses.